Locke's Philosophy of Science

 But though Locke and Newton may be said to have shared an epistemic modesty, the nature and extent of that agreement is unclear insofar as controversy attends Locke's reaction to Newton's Principia.
 What precisely did Locke take the Principia to have achieved, in epistemological terms?

-To pose the question in the starkest possible terms, did Locke categorize Newton's epistemological achievement in natural philosophy as a contribution to sensitive knowledge alone?
-That is, did he see Newton's “mighty Designs in advancing the Sciences” (Essay, Epistle to the Reader, pp. 9–10) as confined to providing a firm basis for natural philosophy through his experimental method?
-Or might he have taken Newton's mathematical methods as offering the demonstrations needed to push natural philosophy into the domain of demonstrative knowledge and hence scientia?
-That is, much as the Principia led Locke to retreat from the contact action proviso, might it also have tempted him to retreat from his belief that natural philosophy cannot be made a science?
+To pose the question in the starkest possible terms, might Newton's Principia have tempted Locke to retreat from his belief that natural philosophy cannot be made a science (much as it led him to retreat from the contact action proviso)?
+Perhaps Locke categorized Newton's epistemological achievement in natural philosophy as a contribution to sensitive knowledge alone.
+That is, perhaps he saw Newton's “mighty Designs in advancing the Sciences” (Essay, Epistle to the Reader, pp. 9–10) as confined to providing a firm basis for natural philosophy through his experimental method.
+But did he perhaps instead take Newton's mathematical methods as offering the demonstrations needed to push natural philosophy into the domain of demonstrative knowledge and hence scientia?

 Commentators interpreting Locke as seeing Newton's contribution in terms of sensitive knowledge alone include Yolton (1969); Woolhouse (1994); and Downing (1997, see especially pp. 292–93).
 Kenneth Winkler (2008), however, reads Locke's correspondence with Stillingfleet and other writings from the 1690's as a defense of Newton's mathematical physics, and one that draws from his mathematical demonstrations a greater optimism about the possibility of certain knowledge in natural philosophy.
 This move has been contested by Domski (2012), who argues that Locke advocated Newton's mathematical methods only in connection with astronomy, whose objects are unavailable for experimentation; and that Locke maintained his emphasis upon natural historical methods for questions about terrestrial bodies.